saitejesh-cyber/trust-before-intelligence-book/manuscript/08_chapter_7_goals_framework.md

 Sarah gathered her extended team in the large conference room.
 Marcus Williams, CDO.
 Dr. Chen, clinical liaison.
 The engineering leads from each layer team.
 The compliance officer.
 The data quality manager.

 "We built something remarkable," Sarah began.
 "In ten weeks, we went from a 28/100 INPACT™ score to 86/100.
 We constructed all seven layers of agent-ready infrastructure.
-We stayed under budget with contingency preserved."
+We came in at $942K through Week 10—23% under our $1.23M budget."

 **Diagram 3: Echo's 90-Day Journey—Architecture Complete**